gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 Hello, World!
 ```

-To exit picocom, press Ctrl-a, then Ctrl-x.
+To exit `picocom`, press Ctrl-a, then Ctrl-x.

-When the Arduino is plugged in via its USB port, connecting to it with picocom (running the `sudo picocom ...` command)
+When the Arduino is plugged in via its USB port, connecting to it with `picocom` (running the `sudo picocom ...` command)
 will cause the device to reset, so you won't miss the "Hello, World!" message if
 you don't connect fast enough.
 You can also reset the Arduino by pressing the
 button near its built-in LEDs.